The objective is to design a machine learning model that accurately detects gamma rays and distinguishes them from the background.

 The objective of model selection is to find the network architecture with the best generalization properties, which minimizes the error on the selected instances of the data set.

-More specifically, we want to find a neural network with a selection error of less than 0.550 WSE, which is the value we have achieved.
+More specifically, we aim to develop a neural network with a selection error of less than 0.550 WSE, the value we have previously achieved.

 The incremental order method starts with a few neurons and increases the complexity at each iteration.